jovibor/HexCtrl/README.md

     EHexCreateMode  enCreateMode { EHexCreateMode::CREATE_CHILD }; //Creation mode of the HexCtrl window.
     HEXCOLORSSTRUCT stColor { };          //All the control's colors.
-    HWND            hwndParent { };       //Parent window pointer. const LOGFONTW* pLogFont { };         //Font to be used, nullptr for default.
-This font has to be monospaced.
+    HWND            hwndParent { };       //Parent window pointer. const LOGFONTW* pLogFont { };         //Font to be used instead of default, it has to be monospaced.
     RECT            rect { };             //Initial rect.
 If null, the window is screen centered.
     UINT            uID { };              //Control ID.
     DWORD           dwStyle { };          //Window styles, 0 for default.